Plum (TV series)

 Plum is a 2024 Australian television drama for ABC Television, released on 20 October 2024.
 Created and written by Brendan Cowell, the series follows Peter Lum, a retired former rugby league player who is diagnosed with a brain disorder following years of concussions he suffered on the field.
+The story is inspired by Cowell's novel of the same name.